-Snelston is a small, attractive 19th century model village situated 3 miles south west of Ashbourne.
+Snelston is a small, attractive 19th century model village situated 3 miles south west of Ashbourne in Derbyshire.
 Snelston nestles in a valley bounded on it's eastern side by Darley Moor through which the A515 passes, and on its westernside by the river Dove, beside which a railway use to run.
 A small brook, which joins the river Dove, flows through the centre of the village and flooding has occured in times of torrential rain.

 Snelston Hall, once the seat of the Stanton family was built in 1828 by Cottingham, occupied until around 1945 and demolished in 1951.
 It was a mini version of the Earl of Shrewsbury's Alton Towers with a baronial type entrance hall.
 Thirty acres of pleasure gardens which included terraces and flower beds surrounded the building.
 From the gate lodges, the coach road passed through 300 acres of park land with a variety of trees.
 A unique feature was a plantation of 80 monkey puzzle trees, the first to grow successfully in Europe.
 They are still there.

 The squire John Harrison also commissioned Cottingham to design and remodel the village, which is the one we see today.
 Many houses feature Flemish brickwork with Tudor chimney stacks, and lacy-style windows set in deep stone mullions.
 There are some timber framed houses, the best examples being the former inn, the Stanton Arms, and the old post office which closed in 1989.
 The school, built in 1847 to educate 40 pupils, was erected and maintained entirely at the expense of John Harrison.